leontristain/modnotes/windhelm/upcoming.md

 I've been told that the author of [Fortified Whiterun](https://www.nexusmods.com/skyrimspecialedition/mods/40094) is working on a [Fortified Windhelm](https://www.nexusmods.com/skyrimspecialedition/images/84030) mod.
 This mod is not yet released but there are preview screenshots with really great looking battlements.
 When this mod is out I will be attempting a patch to see if we can get this mod's interior expansion and wallwalks but with that mod's battlements, gate, and bridge.
 Wouldn't that be amazing?

 I've also learned that the author of [Capital Whiterun Edition](https://www.nexusmods.com/skyrimspecialedition/mods/37982) is working on an interior expansion mod for Windhelm.
 This mod and that mod conflicts in concept so a direct patch may not be possible.
-However I am a huge fan of Surjamte's work with Whiterun and I'm sure the Windhelm version will come with many interiors, NPCs, and quests, and I wonder if at the very least I can create a patch that brings over some of the interiors, NPCs, and quests into my city layout and buildings as an addon.
+However I am a huge fan of Surjamte's work with Whiterun and I'm sure the Windhelm version will come with many high quality interiors, NPCs, and quests, and I wonder if at the very least I can create a patch that brings over some of the interiors, NPCs, and quests into my city layout and buildings as an addon.

 ### Others